ontocast.tool¶

 ¶

-Serialize an ontology to Neo4j with both n10s and raw triple storage.
+Serialize an RDF graph to Neo4j with both n10s and raw triple storage.

-This method stores the given ontology in Neo4j using the n10s plugin for RDF import.
-The ontology is stored as RDF triples that can be faithfully reconstructed later.
+This method stores the given RDF graph in Neo4j using the n10s plugin for RDF import.
+The data is stored as RDF triples that can be faithfully reconstructed later.

 Parameters: